shawnjacob26/TopFiveFamilyDogs/README.md

 [Pug Image]: https://shawnjacob26.github.io/TopFiveFamilyDogs/pug.png "Pug"

-#### No matter which breed you may choose, a dog can only bring a little more happiness into you and your family's life!
+## No matter which breed you may choose, a dog can only bring more happiness into you and your family's life!

+## Adopt a dog now at (https://www.petfinder.com/)